 One of the key objectives of the RHS is to represent historical research and scholarship within Higher Education and other research institutions.
 Our Research Policy Committee monitors all issues that affect historians’ research in the UK and maintains regular contacts with the research councils, the funding councils and government.
 READ MORE

-RHS Response to the Stern Review of the REF
+RHS Response to the Stern Review

 Lord Stern’s review of the Research Excellence Framework (REF) issued a call for evidence in January 2016 (read the full call here).
 The review will have important implications for the scholarly community and for history as a discipline, dealing with the mechanisms for allocating QR (quality-related research funding) and the shape of future REF exercises.
 The Royal Historical Society has provided a robust and thoughtful response to Stern’s call, challenging the notion that metrics can be used to measure research quality in the arts and humanities and pointing to the consequences of the present system for our discipline, whilst reflecting on the positive changes to research culture engendered by the REF.
 Read the Society’s full response here.